One of the best parts of owning a bearded dragon is how fun it is to handle them.

 When Should You Put Your Bearded Dragon Back In Their Tank?

-When handling your lizard, a 10-15 minute session once every day or two is ideal.
+A 10-15 minute session once every day or two is ideal when handling your lizard.

-When you are just beginning to handle your beardie, they might only be comfortable with being held for a few minutes or so before they start to squirm in your grip.
+When you are just beginning to handle your beardie, they might only be comfortable with being held for a few minutes before they squirm in your grip.

 On the other hand, some beardies will sit calmly and happily for as long as an hour or more at a time before you eventually have to place them back in their enclosure to keep them warm.